Rahul8298/AWS-Project/README.md

    - Traffic is securely routed from the ALB in the public subnet → to ECS tasks in private subnets.
    - This ensures tasks are not directly exposed to the internet, improving security.

+---

+## GitHub Actions CI/CD

-3. **GitHub Actions** workflow (`.github/workflows/deploy.yml`) automates deployment on every push to `main`:
+Workflow (`.github/workflows/deploy.yml`) automates deployment on every push to `main`:

 - Configures AWS credentials via OIDC (no static keys).
 - Runs `terraform init`, `plan`, and `apply`.
 - Builds Docker image of the app and pushes it to Amazon ECR.
 - Forces ECS service to pull the new image and redeploy.

 ---